hybridgroup/gophercon-2023/robot/sphero/README.md

 ### step5

 This step has us receiving a heartbeat signal from the "base station" using the MQTT machine to machine messaging protocol.
 No additional hardware needs to be connected.

+You will need to install the Mosquitto MQTT client tools:

+Linux - `sudo apt install -y mosquitto-clients`

+macOS - `brew install mosquitto-clients`

+Windows - `scoop install mosquitto`

-You will need the server location of the MQTT server to use for the base station.
+You will need the server location of the MQTT server to use:

+`tcp://test.mosquitto.org:1883`

-When the heartbeat data is received from the base station, the built-in LED will change color.
+When the heartbeat data is received from MQTT server, the built-in LED will change to a random color.

+Run the following command to control your robot:

 ```
-go run ./step5/ [MAC address or Bluetooth ID] [need this info]
+go run ./step5/ D6:5F:69:D6:5F:6A tcp://test.mosquitto.org:1883
 ```

+You can send data to all of the connected robots by running the following command:

+`mosquitto_pub -h test.mosquitto.org -t tinygo/hacksession/heartbeat -m hello`

 ### step6

-Control robot using keyboard to collect data and send to base station.
+Control robot using keyboard, receive data from server base station.

 ```
-go run ./step6/ [MAC address or Bluetooth ID] [need this info]
+go run ./step6/ [MAC address or Bluetooth ID] tcp://test.mosquitto.org:1883
 ```

+You can send data to all of the connected robots by running the following command:

+`mosquitto_pub -h test.mosquitto.org -t tinygo/hacksession/heartbeat -m hello`

 ### step7

-Control robot using keyboard to collect data and send to base station.
+Control robot using keyboard, both receive data and also send collision data to server.

 ```
-go run ./step7/ [MAC address or Bluetooth ID] [need this info]
+go run ./step7/ [MAC address or Bluetooth ID] tcp://test.mosquitto.org:1883
 ```

+To see the data being sent from each robot you can run the following command:

+`mosquitto_sub -h test.mosquitto.org -t tinygo/hacksession/collision/#`

 ## License